Vk4Sp/ECG-Filtering/README.md

 ## High-Pass Filter Results
 Since the ECG data from the library doesn't contain low frequecny noises (Baseline disturbance).
-So, here we added a 0.2 Hz sine wave to the ECG data for understanding the implementation of High Pass Filter
+So, here we added a 0.2 Hz sine wave to the ECG data for understanding the implementation of High Pass Filter.

 ### Without Zooming
 ![Without Zooming](result/results_without_zooming_hpf.png)